De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Behind the curtains of confinement. Charge neutrality on the hyper-spherical geodesics and a conformal color-dipole confining potential

 The particular tangent form of the dipole potential is not universal but rather due to the choice of the parametrization for the second polar angle on $S^3$, namely, $\chi \in \left[-\frac{\pi}{2},+\frac{\pi}{2} \right]$.
-This choice is arbitrary and could be changed to $\chi\in \left[ 0, \pi\right]$ in which case the tangent goes into a cotangent and the sec$^2$ into csc$^2$.
+This choice is arbitrary and could be changed to $\chi\in \left[ 0, \pi\right]$ in which case the tangent goes into a cotangent and the sec$^2$ into csc$^2$, as originally considered by \cite{Birgitta}.
 From now onward we shall switch to this very parametrization which turns out to be more suited for physical interpretations, to be presented in the subsequent section.
-In Fig. 4 we display the dipole potential in the $\chi\in \left[0,\pi \right]$ parametrization graphically.

 Notice that ${\mathcal Q}$ stands for dimension-less charges.
 In terms of dimensional charges, $q$, related to $Q$ via,